Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 Greyson arched one eyebrow.
 “He says he has a stuttering problem when he gets a little excited or nervous.
 And he says he’s pretty much always nervous.”

 “Oh, yeah?”
 Brandon asked, looking at the freckled boy with buzzed blonde hair.
 “I have a little speech problem myself.
 Whenever I get around girls, I’ve been known to get kinda nervous and say things I don’t even understand.”

 “Yeah.
 But most of them can see right through that and are flattered by the attention.”

 Liam looked at his shoes and lost himself in thought for a few seconds.

 Greyson nodded with a faint smile directed at Brandon.
 “Cool.
 You kinda seem like a good counselor already.”

 Brandon’s face lifted and he hesitated for an awkward pause.
 “Yeah?
 Well, thanks, Greyson.
 It’s going to be a great week.”

-The boy needed, then shrugged.
+The boy nodded.
 “We’re not doing anything.
 You need help or something?”
-Greyson asked.
+Greyson asked with a shrug.